Tutor: Sandy Adler

 Students will have the opportunity to showcase their work at the CHAT Christmas Celebration and the Spring Showcase.

 Dates for this class: This class will meet on the dates listed below.
-The tuition will be $110 for the 1st semester and $100 for the 2nd semester.
+The tuition will be $110.

 Tutor: Sandy Adler attended Austin Community College to pursue an A.A. in Fine Arts, Minneapolis Technical College to pursue an A.A. in Graphic/Commercial Design, and Crown College for a B.A. in Christian Education.
 She is currently a practicing and accomplished artist in both fine arts and graphic design.
 She is the Director of Marekting, Advertising and Promotion as well as Vice President of Heart of the City Ministries, a non-profit organization led by Sandy and her husband for the purpose of bringing racial and denominational unity to the Body of Christ in the Twin Cities area.
 Her paintings in oil pastel have been featured in businesses in the Osseo area.
 She has been teaching art for the past 15 years in area co-ops as well as after school enrichment programs in the local school districts, with over 160 students during the 20012-13 school year.
 In 2006 Sandy won a grant through the Metropolitan Regional Arts Council to bring her pastels class into a select group of inner-city schools, in order to provide supplies and instruction to students living at or below poverty level.
 An 11-year home school veteran herself, Sandy’s passion is to make art instruction engaging and inspiring for students of all levels, and to help them truly learn to “see” the beauty of God’s world around them as they learn art basics and secrets that hone their own skills and abilities as young artists.